ganqqwerty/123-Essential-JavaScript-Interview-Questions/README.md

 **Method 2:** `Object Literal`

-Object Literal is bast way to create an object and this is used frequently.
+Object Literal is best way to create an object and this is used frequently.
 Below is code sample for create employee object which contains property as well as method.

 ```javascript
 var employee = {